jro31/jethro-codes/_articles/my-story.md

 The advantage that I had over most other university applicants, was that by taking a gap year, I already knew my grades.

-At that time you could apply to six universities.
-And the way I looked at it, was that having my grades already, if I applied for any university of which I had the required grades, I was going to get in.
+At that time you could apply to six universities, and the way I looked at it, was that having my grades already, if I applied for any university of which I had the required grades, I was going to get in.
 So why not apply for three universities of which I know I'll get in, and then I can apply for three long-shot universities that I don't quite have the grades for, because... well you miss 100% of the shots you don't take.

 I still favoured business over any other subject, so I was looking for a university with a good business school.